Swappuri/Mouse_Keybind_GUI/README.md

-# Mouse_Keybind_GUI
+# Mouse Key Binding GUI
-A graphical user interface made with Java in Processing that allows a user to alter the key bindings of an Arduino-powered mouse.
+Displays a graphical user interface with a header and ten buttons.
+The first two buttons, left-click and right-click, cannot be altered as they are essential to mouse function.
+The remaining eight buttons can be modified by first clicking a specific button on the GUI and then pressing a key on a connected keyboard.
+The buttons that can be modified change colors when hovered over or clicked with a mouse.
+This is intended to be used alongside an Arudino microcontroller.